YonatanHen/Task-Management-System/README.md

 - Allow users to mark tasks as dependent on other tasks.
 - The user receives an email once a new task is added.
 - A visual indicator for how many tasks are completed out of the total tasks in the project.
+- Visual connections between tasks are represented in the tasks list.

 ## Future Improvements
 Highlight potential enhancements or new features that could be added with more time or resources.